Not All OCR Solutions Are Created Equal

 Error Handling

 Recognizing common errors or variations in the documents allows you to implement error-handling mechanisms, such as verifying extracted data against predefined patterns or rules.
+It also helps you to define the path that errors take if or when they come up in processing.

 Training and Tuning